martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 : An identifier, constructed from a source domain and optionally an application service type, used by the client for matching purposes when examining presented identifiers.

+Relative Distinguished Name (RDN):
+: The ASN.1-based construction comprising a Relative Distinguished Name (RDN), which itself is a building-block component of Distinguished Names.
+See {{LDAP-DN, Section 2}}.

 source domain:
 : The fully qualified DNS domain name